lukaszwiniarczyk/starship/README.md

-# Hi, this is my version of the website [Spacex Starship](https://www.spacex.com/vehicles/starship/).
+# I practice coding with an example [Spacex Starship](https://www.spacex.com/vehicles/starship/).
 I used HTML, SCSS, and JS.